jazelly/FinetuneLLMs/trainer/README.md

 # Trainer in Django

-Trainer is like a woker app that is intended to be only communicated with server side.
-Client should never try to communicate with trainer directly
+Trainer is like a woker-like ASGI app that is intended to handle GPU training job.

 ## Quick Start